 We have also continued to observe a shift in tenants' needs.
 Employers expect a higher degree of service, convenience and flexibility from property developers and owners.
 Clients in Poland realise that their workplace is an important aspect in the competition for the best talent.
-Expectations of employees and employers regarding work-life balance and the need to spend time in places conducive to creativity, efficiency, productivity and health are factors that redefine both the management style in organizations and the way offices are planned, designed and operated.
+Expectations of employees and employers regarding work-life balance and the need to spend time in places conducive to creativity, efficiency, productivity and health are factors that redefine both the management style in organisations and the way offices are planned, designed and operated.

-Responding to these changes we continue to provide Workspace-as-a-Service to our existing and prospective tenants.
-Going beyond the expertise of a traditional real estate developer, our solutions: Origameo, Symbiosy, More, HubHub and Qubes, are now gradually becoming available to our clients in Warsaw.
+Responding to these changes, we continue to provide Workspace as a Service to our existing and prospective tenants.
+Going beyond the expertise of a traditional real estate developer, our solutions Origameo, Symbiosy, More, HubHub and Qubes, are now gradually becoming available to our clients in Warsaw.

-Following the successful divestment of West Station in 1H 2019 and proving constant interest of investors into our assets, we are currently in exclusive negotiations regarding potential divestment of Postepu 14 with the aim to finalize the transaction in H1 2020.
+Following the successful divestment of West Station in H1 2019 which continued to prove the constant interest of investors in our assets, we are currently in exclusive negotiations regarding the potential divestment of Postepu 14 with the aim to finalise the transaction in H1 2020.